photographing trees - misty trees morrisons bush

 Out the door at 7.30-ish to walk the dogs I went and I was greeted by another misty morning and what I considered to be a bunch of photogenic trees.

-However, I didn’t get my [hone out and Google “How To Photograph Trees”, I just took some photos, and here they are…and, yes, I know that I won’t get any accolades for such imaginative (not) photo captions.
+However, I didn’t get my phone out and Google “How To Photograph Trees”, I just took some photos, and here they are…and, yes, I know that I won’t get any accolades for such imaginative (not) photo captions.

 For anyone interested in the process I use to process these images here it is: